Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis

 \subsection{Bisimulation}

-A bisimulation is an equivalence relation defined on the vertices of a directed graph~$G$ that groups together vertices with equivalent structural neighborhoods.
-Considering the outgoing edges to determine equivalence results in a \textit{forward bisimulation}; considering the incoming edges gives \textit{backward bisimulation}.
-Vertices $u$ and~$v$ are forward- (respectively, backward-) bisimilar if, for every out- (resp., in-) neighbor $u'$ of~$u$ there is a corresponding out- (resp., in-) neighbor $v'$ of~$v$, and vice versa.
-Furthermore, the two neighbors $u'$ and~$v'$ must be bisimilar \cite{DBLP:conf/icde/KaushikSBG02, DBLP:journals/tkde/TranLR13}.
-It is important to note that this definition corresponds to a \textit{complete} bisimulation.
-For the neighbors $u'$ and~$v'$ to be bisimilar, their in-/out-neighbors must be bisimilar as well, and so on.
-Thus, a change to an edge in a graph could cause vertices at an arbitrary distance from that edge to become bisimilar, or to cease to be bisimilar.
-A $k$-bisimulation is a bisimulation on~$G$ that considers features a distance at most~$k$ from a vertex when deciding whether that vertex is equivalent to some other.
+A bisimulation is an equivalence relation \extended{defined }on the vertices of a directed graph~\cite{DBLP:conf/icde/KaushikSBG02,DBLP:journals/tkde/TranLR13}.
+Informally, a bisimulation groups \extended{together }vertices with equivalent structural neighborhoods, \ie the neighborhoods cannot be distinguished based on the vertices' sets of labels and/or edges' labels. \emph{Forward bisimulation (fw)} considers outgoing edges\extended{ to determine equivalence}; \emph{backward bisimulation (bw)} uses incoming edges.
+Vertices $u$ and~$v$ are forward-bisimilar if, every out-neighbor $u'$ of~$u$ has a corresponding out-neighbor $v'$ of~$v$, and vice versa; furthermore, the two neighbors $u'$ and~$v'$ must be bisimilar~\cite{DBLP:conf/icde/KaushikSBG02,DBLP:journals/tkde/TranLR13}.
+Backward-bisimulation is defined similarly but using in-neighbors. \shortorextended{This}{It is important to note that this} definition corresponds to a \textit{complete} bisimulation.
+For the neighbors $u'$ and~$v'$ to be bisimilar, their in-/out-neighbors must be bisimilar as well. \extended{Thus, a change to an edge in a graph could cause vertices at an arbitrary distance from that edge to become bisimilar, or to cease to be bisimilar.} A $k$-bi\-sim\-ul\-ation is a bisimulation on~$G$ that considers features a distance at most~$k$ from a vertex when deciding whether it is equivalent to another.